City Guide for: Kutná Hora, Czech Republic

 Best Time to Visit

-The best time to visit Kutna Hora is during the shoulder seasons, spring (April-May) and autumn (September-October).
-The weather is pleasant, the crowds are smaller than in the peak summer months, and the surrounding countryside is particularly beautiful.
+The best time to visit Kutná Hora is during the spring (April-May) or autumn (September-October).
+The weather is pleasant, with mild temperatures and fewer crowds than the peak summer months.
 Summer (June-August) can be crowded, but the weather is warm and sunny.
-Winter (November-March) can be cold and snowy, but the city takes on a magical atmosphere, especially during the Christmas season.
+Winter (November-March) can be cold and snowy, but the town takes on a magical atmosphere, especially during the Christmas season.

 Transportation